naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 ## Intent

-The intent of this guide is to find a way to query over JSON documents stored as CLOB objects in an Oracle database.
+In this guide, you'll learn to find a way to query over JSON documents stored as CLOB objects in an Oracle database.

 ### Setup

 > This guide uses
 > - Oracle 12c

 If you've got Oracle 12c installed on your machine, you're good to go.
 If not, you can install it by downloading it from [here](https://www.oracle.com/database/technologies/oracle-database-software-downloads.html).
-If you just want to try out this guide, login at [Oracle Live SQL](https://livesql.oracle.com) which provides free Oracle environment for you to play with.
+If you just want to try out this guide, login at [Oracle Live SQL](https://livesql.oracle.com) which provides a free Oracle environment for you to play with.

 > **Note** that the functions used in this guide are available only in Oracle 12c onwards.